 Cairo, and other communities that face food scarcity represent a national trend where decreasing population densities, income inequality, and transportation challenges, lead to low-access to quality nutrition.
 Extension Educator, John Shadowens has been a collaborator throughout the evolution of the project...more

 Illinois Extension's Local Government Education (LGE) programs help communities build capacity for innovative and informed decision-making to enhance quality of life for residents.
-LGE webinars help officials and community leaders stay informed of policy issues and emerging trends, and ways to effectively serve their communities.
-Webinars are offered at no cost, are widely accessible, and can be viewed on-demand.
-In 2023, 72 educational sessions and webinars were produced, reaching over 10,000 professionals across all 102 counties in Illinois.
+Webinars are offered at no cost and can be viewed on-demand.
+In 2024, 91 educational sessions and webinars were produced, reaching over 13,000 professionals across all 102 counties in Illinois.
 Various program outcomes from these efforts resulted in increasing community involvement and leadership, promoting equity, enhancing economic investment, and supporting community resiliency.
-When leaders improve their own competencies and effectiveness, they have the potential to positively influence the lives of entire communities and regions.
 Nancy Ouedraogo, Extension Specialist, said on average, over 90% of poll-takers during these sessions reported improved knowledge on various topics in local government and community and economic development.

 The community planning process for Mercer County, Illinois started in 2015, and was guided by University of Illinois Extension.
 The focus was on civic engagement and organizational development.
 Throughout the county, Extension worked with community organizations to host eleven community forums, with nearly 800 county residents attending.
 Community volunteers helped facilitate meetings, raise funds, promote the process, analyze data, and collect stories from residents about their history in Mercer County.
 They also connected with residents through online surveys, a Facebook page, and a new website.
 Through these efforts, residents shared their perspectives on potential projects, strategies and goals that Mercer County: Better Together could pursue.
 Watch how Mercer County is better together.
 Connect with Russell Medley for more information.

 Developing the Creative Economy was designed for community leaders and economic development professionals who want to tap into the creative talent in their communities to build viable businesses, adding to household income for the entrepreneur and increasing economic activity in the community.
 The program helps community leaders expand economic and entrepreneurial activity by developing a culture that appreciates and supports the creative talents of residents, including those living in low-resource households.
 Creative entrepreneurs include artists, designers, musicians, boutique retailers, specialty food producers and other creative enterprises.
-Connect with Extension Specialist Pam Schallhorn for more information.
+For more information about the program contact Susan Odum or Valerie Belusko

 Extension worked with the Illinois Association of Agricultural Fairs to conduct a study of the economic impact of county agricultural fairs.
 The study surveyed nearly 5,000 fair attendees across the state, conducted 33 key informant interviews, and reports that $170M was spent as a result of the 104 fairs in Illinois. $90 million of these transactions occurred directly in the state economy, demonstrating the significant impact of fairs on local communities.
 Connect with Zach Kennedy for more information.